cloudfoundry-attic/cf-riak-cs-release/docs/managing_your_cluster.md

 ##Stanchion
 ###What is Stanchion?
 Stanchion is an application used by Riak CS to manage the serialization of requests, which enables Riak CS to manage globally unique entities like **users** and **bucket names**.
+Stanchion runs on its own VM.
 Futher details can be found on [Basho's website](https://docs.basho.com/riakcs/latest/theory/stanchion/).

 ###Scaling Stanchion